-- by strengthening local service capacity through upskilling.
+- strengthening local service capacity through upskilling; and

-RDN’s Outreach Program supports regional, remote and Aboriginal communities to access a wide range of health services.
-This is achieved by working in partnership with local organisations to support visiting health practitioners who currently provide over 1,200 outreach services.
-More than 170 towns and communities in NSW and the ACT receive visiting services that provide more than 200,000 patient occasions of service each year.
-More than half of these are accessed by Aboriginal patients.
+We work in partnership with local organisations to support visiting health practitioners who currently provide over 1,200 outreach services.
+More than 214 towns and communities in NSW and the ACT receive visiting services that provide more than 200,000 patient occasions of service each year.
+More than 60% of these are accessed by Aboriginal patients.

-- Delivering culturally safe services to reduce cultural barriers that are otherwise experienced by many Aboriginal patients.
-When appropriate, outreach services are hosted by Aboriginal Community Controlled Health Services (ACCHSs) and visiting health practitioners are supported to undertake cultural training and local community orientation.
+- delivering culturally safe services to reduce cultural barriers that are otherwise experienced by many Aboriginal patients.
+When appropriate, outreach services are hosted by Aboriginal Community Controlled Health Services (ACCHSs) and visiting health practitioners are supported to undertake cultural safety training and local community orientation.

-In addition to increased patient access, the Outreach Program provides urban and regionally based health practitioners with the opportunity to experience working in a rural or Aboriginal community (and in some cases this has resulted in health practitioners relocating permanently to rural locations).
-The program also supports students and registrars to participate in outreach clinics and gain exposure to rural and Aboriginal health.
+Outreach programs also provide urban and regionally based health practitioners with the opportunity to experience working in a rural or Aboriginal community, which in some cases has led to health practitioners relocating permanently to rural locations.
+Outreach also supports students and registrars to participate in Outreach clinics and gain exposure to rural and Aboriginal health.